 Plaintiff’s treating orthopedic surgeon would testify that the injury is related to the accident.
 The problem – which caused me a momentary freakout – was that the doctor could not parse which accident caused the injury.
 How could the doctor possibly know which accident caused the injury?

+One big question is who can you sue in a chain reaction accident?
 We have joint and several liability in Maryland and there is no question that there can be more than one proximate cause of an accident.
-But my fear was that because the first impact was clearly more significant than the second this fact would highlight to the court that Vehicle #3 may not have been a significant contributor to Plaintiff’s injuries.
+But my fear was that because the first impact was clearly more significant than the second this fact would highlight to the court that Vehicle #3 may not have been a significant contributor to the Plaintiff’s injuries.
 So, the driver of Vehicle #3’s lawyer Erie Insurance) could argue that there is no evidence that his negligence actually caused injury.
 Then, Vehicle #2’s lawyer (also, ironically, Erie) would argue, you know, that same logic applies to us.
 Even if our drivers are negligent, the joint argument goes, how is this different from a drunk in a bar throwing a punch that never lands?
 Negligence in the air is not negligence.

 I couldn’t put my hands on it right away but I was confident there was Maryland law that would save me from this argument.
 See Thodos v.
 Bland, 542 A.2d 1307, 75 Md.App.
 700 (Md.
 App., 1987) and, even better, Consumer Protection Division v.
 Morgan, 387 Md.
 125 (2005).
 But even with that law, I was struggling with the rationale.
 I wanted a source more reliable than my own argument of “it would be even more unfair if the plaintiff could not recover in such a case.”